fahadyaseen001/locationgrabber/README.md

 # locationgrabber
-A live location data gather app to generate dataset using MERN stack
+A live location data gather app module to generate dataset using MERN stack

 # To run the project
 Do the following to run the project: